gu-gridh/gridh-pages/README.rst

 7. For each static page it looks for a .html file with the same name as the slug (e.g. ``about.html``).
 So you can overwrite it for each project in ``templates/pages/...`` if needed.
 Otherwise it falls back to a ``default.html`` which you can also overwrite.
 It also contains a ``base.html`` template with a basic navigation, main content block and footer that can be overwritten.
 It looks in that case for a ``minified.css`` in your project's static folder to load your css.

+7. If you want to use Matomo, add your MATOMO_URL and MATOMO_SITE_ID to your settings.

 8. Visit the ``/pages/...`` URL to see your created pages.